vmaaik/vue.js-demo/src/training/NOTES.md

 - if animation and transition are mixed in css then type should be set up to make sure which one dictates the length,
 - v-show or v-if can be used to animate the content,
 - appear allows animate the element when the page is loaded first,
+- animate.css library uses the same name attribute in transition as vue.
+To solve the problem there is an option to add additional parameters for all clasess like enter-class and so on.